kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 The `$` tells us that we're using jQuery to bind the `jQuery.click` method to the link on the web page which, again, is the one with an id of `#chelsea`.
 It has a parameter called `event` passed to it, which we'll discuss a little later.

 When `#chelsea` is clicked, it accesses the previously-mentioned `dataset` property and sees the value of all the data attributes set inside `<div id="teamInfo">`.
-So for example: after it's clicked, `#chelsea` sees that `teamInfo.dataset.team` is direct reference to the value of the `data-team`, and that it has a value of  "Chelsea FC".
+So for example: after it's clicked, `#chelsea` sees that `teamInfo.dataset.team` is direct reference to the value of `data-team`, and that it has a value of  "Chelsea FC".

 The link will then take that value and place it inside the `<div>` tags that we referenced with `querySelector()`, all with help of the `innerHTML` property.
 So for example: that value of "Chelsea FC" will be placed inside of ` <div id="team">`, which is referenced by the previously-created `team` variable.